Client: Dutch Ministry of Foreign Affairs and the Netherlands Enterprise Agency (RVO)

 Due to the underdeveloped nature of the Chadian private sector, there are no real entrepreneurial role models in the Chadian context.
 While some have achieved early stage success, true entrepreneurship in Chad is still in its infancy, and present mainly in the capital, N’Djamena.
 This has resulted in a lack of local models of long term, sustainable growth and development.
 The majority of external support has focused for the last decades on raising Chadians out of abject poverty on an individual level.
 There remains a heavy dependence on subsistence agriculture, self-employment, and basic income generation, with a focus on survival rather than growth and business development.
 That said, during our study it became clear that Chadian youth are ready to transition out of this survival mindset and into one of growth and entrepreneurial transformation – if only given the opportunity.

 In the time since our study was conducted, Covid-19 has also taken a toll on economic growth and business development opportunities throughout the country.
-The recent return to unrest is also impacting the country, as political activists have taken to the streets to protest the April 2021 reelection of President Idriss Deby, who has been in office since 1990, for a sixth term.
+The recent return to unrest is also impacting the country.
+Political activists took to the streets to protest the April 2021 reelection of President Idriss Déby, who has been in office since 1990, for a sixth term.
 Protestors have been met with a harsh response by police, including the use of tear gas to disperse crowds, and many arrests.

 The purpose of our study was to provide the Dutch Ministry of Foreign Affairs and the Netherlands Enterprise Agency with a snapshot into the current ecosystem of entrepreneurship for youth and women and detailed insights into the opportunities and challenges in Chad.
 Our main focus was on the agriculture sector, with the aim of ensuring more food security, gender parity, and opportunities to upscale support in line with the UN Sustainable Development Goals (SDGs) and the Dutch foreign policy agenda.
 We conducted our research through a gender-sensitive lens, looking to support the Dutch government in their efforts towards empowering young Chadians, and in particular young women.
 Our field mission consisted of visits to two locations, the capital: N’Djamena; and second largest city and economic capital: Moundou.